 A SEPP shall forward unmodified HTTP status codes and application errors that it receives.

-NOTE: When PRINS in N32-f communication is used, an error might also be received from IPX with a HTTP status code identified in Table 5.2.7.1-1, along with the application errors.
+NOTE: When PRINS in N32-f communication is used, an error might also be received from Roaming Intermediary with a HTTP status code identified in Table 5.2.7.1-1, along with the application errors.
 These errors are handled by the receiving SEPP like any errors from remote SEPP or target NF.